luigi311/Blog/content/furilabs-flx1/index.md

 # Web Browsing

 Web browsing works really well.
-Firefox is a custom build that they maintain internal with improvements to performance and scaling to make it more mobile friendly.
-Due to it being a custom build it is possible for it to fall behind a few releases due to diffs in new releases but so far they are on top of it and the changes are amazing.
-Benchmarking results with [speedometer 3.1](https://browserbench.org/Speedometer3.1/) with scale set to 100% are below but I would recommend sticking with firefox.
+Firefox runs well and comes with a custom configuration similar to postmarketos  mobile-config-firefox for a better experience on mobile screens.
+Benchmarking results with [speedometer 3.1](https://browserbench.org/Speedometer3.1/) with scale set to 100% are below, based on results I would recommend sticking with firefox.

 | Browser    | Score               | Version | Toolkit  | Install |
 |------------|---------------------|---------|----------|---------|